Big Brother All Stars 2015: Vanja

 Vanja Džaferović was a contestant from Survivor 5 where he won.
 He entered the House on Day 1 and finished second in the finale on Day 29.

 Vanya

 Vanya Chervenkova was a contestant from VIP Brother 5 where she finished third.
 She entered the House on Day 1 and finished fourth in the finale on Day 29.

 Yoana

-Yoana Zaharieva was a contestant from VIP Brother 5.
+Yoana "Yoko" Zaharieva was a contestant from VIP Brother 5.
 She entered the House on Day 1 and was the first evicted on Day 8.

 Houseguests

 Svetlozar

-Svetlozar Savov "Zarko" is a MMA fighter and former boyfriend of Desislava.
+Svetlozar Savov "Zarko" is a MMA fighter and former boyfriend of Desi Slava.
 He entered the House on Day 15 and left in the finale on Day 29.